schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: parent

 		Parent layer of hint.

 	:type: GSLayer

-	.. versionadded:: 2.4.2

 	.. attribute:: originNode

 		The first node the hint is attached to.

 	:type: :class:`GSNode`